MatteoMancini01/Gaia_EDR3/README.md

 This will allow you to store the data in your directory, in the file ```qso_full_data.csv```.

 ---
+## Key Features :key:

+:memo: List of all the things the pipeline and codebase do:

+-	Computes vectors spherical harmonics (VSH) expansion, the pipeline is built on JAX, allowing automatic differentiation, a crucial feature for VSH frameworks.
+-	Perform weighted least square fit, using the function weighted least square function.
+See Equation 23, Section 4, in [report](report/report.pdf).
+-	Perform Hamiltonian Monte Carlo sampling Algorithm.
+Check for convergence, reduce autocorrelation in samples, by estimating the integrated autocorrelation time and thin samples accordingly.

+---

 # :books:References \& :link:Links